Top 2020 Guide

 - "Het Spaanse Dorp: Polopos"

+Polopos is easily accessible by the main highway as well as smaller rural roads.
 In the winter months the drive is gorgeous with the mountains blanketed in blossoming olive and almond trees.

 Polopos - A Typical Andalusian Village

 The town itself is a very typical rural Andalusian village.
-It has the characteristic white-washed homes, small town square and historic old church.
+It has the characteristic white-washed homes, small town square and an historic old church.
 Some of the streets are lined with walls that look like they date back to Roman times.

 The main area of town is very small.
 A tree-lined winding road runs from the Sonrisa cafe, at the top of town, down to the main square.